ariankordi/ffl/README.md

 ## Definitions
 This documents all of the definitions that this supports to add/remove functionality, as of December 2024.

-* FFL_ADD_GLAD_GL_IMPLEMENTATION - Adds GLAD implementation, enabling FFLGladLoadGL (dynamic linking)
 * FFL_ENABLE_NEW_MASK_ONLY_FLAG  - Enables new mask only flag which does not initialize shapes.
 * FFL_NO_DATABASE_DEFAULT    - disables default guest Miis
 * FFL_NO_DATABASE_FILE       - Disables opening and use of hidden/official databases.
 * FFL_NO_DATABASE_RANDOM     - Disables use of random database and FFLiGetRandomCharInfo.
 * FFL_NO_MIDDLE_DB           - Disables FFLMiddleDB functionality (^^)
-* FFL_NO_RENDER_TEXTURE      - Do not use FFLiRenderTexture (breaks FFLInitCharModelGPUStep)
 * FFL_NO_FS                  - Disables FFL's use of RIO filesystem.
   - This is used for databases and non-cached resource loading.
 * FFL_NO_NINTEXUTILS         - Disables ninTexUtils, which is needed for Wii U/FFLRes resource file support.
   - Specifically, this library deswizzles Wii U format textures.
 You can still use AFL resources with this.
 * FFL_NO_DRAW_MASK_ALPHA_VALUES - Skip drawing alpha values on mask (FFL default behavior)...
   - This makes zero difference to the mask's appearance for me.
+Maybe alpha testing needs to be enabled.
 * FFL_MLC_PATH - Takes a quoted string.
 Defines the MLC path if FS is not disabled.
 * FFL_PART_INDEX_WRAP - When out of bounds part indexes are passed in (invalid CharInfo)...
   - ...
 This option will choose to wrap that part index.